beratgonultas/raddam-diary/README.md

 Then it will ask you to enter password.
 It is your CERN account password.
 Now you have access to remote server, LXPLUS.

-(username is not your CERN email address. username is your CERN account.)
+(username is not your CERN email address. username is your CERN account name.)

 ### Third Step: Get files